Skip to content

 What does early evidence about the Battle of Wakefield tell us?

-News of the events outside Sandal Castle would take several days to reach the kin of the defeated Yorkists and diplomatic circles in Westminster and London.
+News of the events would take several days to reach the kin of the defeated Yorkists and diplomatic circles in Westminster and London.
 This news would come from messengers, possibly from some who fought and fled the scene, and from non eye witness accounts from travellers.
 Within a week of the clash, enough news of the events had been gathered for Diplomats from the Italian City States to write about the Battle of Wakefield.
 These diplomatic dispatches are the earliest written record that have survived to record the events at Wakefield.

 January 9 1461.
 Francesco Coppino, Papal Legate and Bishop of Terni wrote to Francesco Sforza, Duke of Milan.